 Offering panoramic views of Kuala Lumpurs skyline and scintillating views of the Petronas Twin Towers, dining at Cantaloupe at Troika Sky Dining is not something you cant afford to miss.
 Encompassing of world-class services, the perfect ambience, and of course the toothsome cuisines, Cantaloupe indeed is one of the best romantic restaurants in Kuala Lumpur.

-Read More: Best Romantic Restaurants In Kuala Lumpur
+Top 10 Romantic Restaurants In Kuala Lumpur To Surprise Your Better Half!

 2. Tenggol Island

 Another splendid peninsular Malaysia dive site, Tenggol island is recommended mainly for experienced divers as the currents are quite strong.
 With some fantastic resorts and untouched corals to explore, this beautiful island just a 45-minute speedboat ride away is considered amongst the best places for scuba diving in Malaysia.
 Get ready to explore vibrant marine life at more than 20 spectacular dive spots with unforgettable underwater landscapes.

 Scuba Diving In Malaysia: 10 Places To Witness The Hues Of Blue In 2022

 3.The Swallow Reef Resort